thegatesdev/AmmoControl/MODRINTH.md

 ## Examples

-For these options to work, remember to give the right permissions, or to disable `require_permission` in the config.
+For the options to work, remember to give the right permissions, or to disable `require_permission` in the config.

 ### Infinity for Crossbows